We have moved to 2612 Quadra St., north of Kings & Quadra, ground floor of Blue Bird Cabs! Take the doors on the RIGHT!!

 • If you do not see the timeslot you require add yourself to the wait list.
 Click on the service or practitioner you require and you will find it at the BOTTOM LEFT.
 Remember to set the TIME FRAME you require.

-• Please arrive 5-10 minutes early!
-Clients who are 5+ minutes late will be subject to a $2 late fee.
+• Returning clients, please arrive 5-10 minutes early!
+Clients who are 5+ minutes late will be subject to a $5 late fee.

 • We are accepting cancellations/rescheduling for Community Acupuncture and Cupping up to 12 HOURS BEFORE your appointment.
 Missed appointments or late cancelations (less than 12 hrs) are subject to a $35 fee.
 Each of our Other Offerings practitioners will also have their own cancellation policies.